Rowdy Tellez Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Red Sox pitching staff ranks sixth in the league.
+- The Red Sox pitching staff is fifth in the league with a collective 9.7 strikeouts per nine innings.

-- Red Sox pitchers combine to surrender the second-most home runs in baseball (29 total, 1.5 per game).
+- Red Sox pitchers combine to surrender the fourth-most home runs in baseball (30 total, 1.4 per game).

-- Pivetta gets the start for the Red Sox, his fourth of the season.
-He is 0-1 with a 4.50 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Whitlock (1-1) takes the mound for the Red Sox to make his third start this season.

-- The righty last appeared in relief on Thursday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.
+- In his most recent appearance -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.

-- In three games this season, the 30-year-old has put up a 4.50 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .204 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.